A Simple Guide to DMAIC Phases, meaning, and useful examples

 Simple DMAIC Example

-This is all the opposite of buying a can of powder to help you lose weight and just hoping that it works...you see?
+This is all the opposite of buying a can of magic weight loss powder to help you lose weight and just hoping that it works...you see?

-DMAIC is extremely important because as you’ll come to realize, the more complex the problem, the more we need a structure like DMAIC.
+Completing the DMAIC Methodology or DMADV Methodology from beginning to end will set you up for success.
+DMAIC is extremely important because as you’ll come to realize, the more complex the problem, the more we need a structure.
 Because, as we like to say, you've already done the easy stuff and already solved the easy problems.
-The only thing left are the hard ones!
-People and organizations continue to face the same problems month after month and all their ideas to solve it don't really end up solving anything - the same problem just shows up next month in a different pair of pants!
+The only thing left is the hard ones!
+People and organizations continue to face the same problems month after month, and all their ideas to solve them don't really end up solving anything - the same problem just shows up next month in a different pair of pants!